amideb/amideb/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 Research and Development Engineer Intern @in28Minutes ...
+- 🔭 Research and Development Engineer Intern @in28Minutes
 - 🎃 ex Software Development Engineer Intern @Magnox Technologies Pvt.
 Ltd.
 - 🌱 I’m currently learning Microservices with Spring Boot and Spring Cloud.
+- 💁🏻 4th Year Computer Science & Engineering (CSE-2022) @Narula Institute of Technology
+- 🦸🏻‍♂️ 3🌟 Coder @Codechef

 <!--
 **debrupofficial365/debrupofficial365** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.